Wembley Stadium

 In addition to England home games and the FA Cup final, the stadium also hosts other major games in English football, including the season-opening FA Community Shield, the finals of lower tiered cup competition – the FA Trophy, the FA Vase, finals of the EFL Cup and EFL Trophy, the FA Cup semi-finals, and the promotion play-off finals of the tiers two, three, four, and five of the English football league system.
 The stadium also hosts the Women's FA Cup finals and an increasing number of home games of the England women's national football team.

 A UEFA category four stadium, Wembley hosted the 2011, 2013 and the 2024 Champions League Finals, eight games at UEFA Euro 2020 (including the final and both of the semi-finals), and hosted the final of the UEFA Women's Euro 2022.
 The stadium hosted the gold-medal matches at the 2012 Olympic Games football tournament.
 The stadium also hosts the Rugby Football League's Challenge Cup, Women's Challenge Cup, and 1895 Cup finals, in addition to various music concerts.
 The stadium also hosts NFL London Games and was the temporary home of Premier League football club Tottenham Hotspur between August 2017 and March 2019, while White Hart Lane was being demolished and their new stadium was constructed.
 Wembley has also been chosen as one of the host stadia for UEFA Euro 2028.

-In 2014, Wembley Stadium entered into a six-year sponsorship agreement with mobile provider EE Limited, under which it provides technology and infrastructure services for the venue.
+In 2014, Wembley Stadium entered into a six-year sponsorship agreement with mobile provider EE, under which it provides technology and infrastructure services for the venue.
 Under the agreement, the facility is officially referred to as "Wembley Stadium connected by EE".
 The deal was renewed in 2019 and again in 2025 for a further four years, through to 2028.